 Computers and other electronic tools are very much a part of IPM monitoring.
 Geographic Information Systems and Global Positioning Systems allow very precise mapping of areas.
 These devices, when used with soil mapping and yield monitors are part of a system called “Precision Agriculture”.

-Precision agriculture has a lot to offer IPM, by identifying many crop yield- or quality-reducing factors using technology such as remote sensing and geo-referenced crop scouting (to measure crop vigor, quality and disease), yield monitors (to show yield variation), and crop and pest modeling.
-Precision applications of products to control pests are often more effective than conventional methods, and require less pesticide.
+Precision agriculture has a lot to offer IPM, by identifying many crop yield- or quality-reducing factors using technology such as remote sensing and geo-referenced crop scouting (to measure crop vigor, quality, and disease), yield monitors (to show yield variation), and crop and pest modeling.
+Precision applications of products to control pests are often more effective than conventional methods and require less pesticide.
 Yield monitors and site-specific crop quality data provide a report card on how effective the crop production products and management tactics were.
-For example, a predicted disease level can then be used as the basis for a variable rate fungicide application and provide decision support for various production practices, such rootstock selection, fertilization, and irrigation.
+For example, a predicted disease level can then be used as the basis for a variable rate fungicide application and provide decision support for various production practices, such as rootstock selection, fertilization, and irrigation.

 Geographic Information Systems (GIS) are databases that store the relationship between data collected and their locations.
 Locations may be in real-earth coordinates Universal Transverse Mercator (UTM) coordinate system, longitude/latitude, or on a grid (i.e. X, Y coordinates).
 A GIS combines digital mapping, database functions, and spatial analysis.